Why are you more buoyant in salt water?

 The short answer

-Buoyancy has to do with the density of you compared to the density of the water you're displacing.
-You're more buoyant in salt water because the water has a higher density due to the dissolved salt.
+Buoyancy has to do with the density of an object compared to the density of the fluid it’s in.
+You are more buoyant in salt water because the water has a higher density due to the dissolved salt, making it easier for you to float.

 The long answer